Cpopsays/100-days-of-code/log.md

 2. Apex Hours Salesforce Developer Playlist, [Day 2: Introduction to Class, Method, Static and OOPs Concept in Apex | Day 2](https://www.youtube.com/watch?v=TCxOlvxT8l4)

 ### R1D1 April 14, 2021
 I will resume the 100 days of code challenge on April 15th, 2021.
 Got off my routine for a little over one week.
 Decided to start over rather than resume from day 14.
-Because posting about the coding challenge on Linked In AND Twitter is too time consuming and distracting, I'll only post updates on Twitter and I will be following a more structured plan:
+I'll only post daily updates on Twitter, with occasional posts to LinkedIn, and I will be following a more structured plan:

+* I will complete this one hour of professional development in the morning **before I start work for the day.**
+* Get up when alarm clock goes off
 * 30 minutes coding or related topic.
 * 30 minutes preparing for Platform App builder exam.

-* I will complete this one hour of professional development in the morning **before I start work for the day.**
+The discipline required to follow a structured learning routine for 100 days - very reasonable goal of 1 hour a day - I will be capable of tackling bigger goals in the future that require greater levels of discipline, structure, and focus.

 ### R1D14 April 5, 2021
 1. Reviewed [David K Liu's Apex Academy Test Classes module on Pluralsight platform](https://www.pluralsight.com)